logicnow/BlueSky/docker/DOCKER_FULL_EXAMPLE.md

 #### Create MySQL container

-> _Note that the MySQL root password is in this command_
+> _Note that the MySQL root password is in this command.
+If you use a complex password with offending characters you should enclose the password in ''.
+Passwords do not work with a \ in them_

 ```
 docker run -d --name bluesky_db \
 	-v /var/docker/bluesky/db:/var/lib/mysql \